-- Blood should be collected in SST[TM] Serum Separation Tubes, BD Vacutainer[®] PPT[TM] Plasma Preparation Tubes for Molecular Diagnostic Test Methods or in sterile tubes using EDTA as the anticoagulant.
-Follow the sample collection tube manufacturer instructions. - Whole blood collected in SST[TM] Serum Separation Tubes, BD Vacutainer[®] PPT[TM] Plasma Preparation Tubes for Molecular Diagnostic Test Methods or in sterile tubes using EDTA as the anticoagulant may be stored and/or transported for up to 24 hours at 2°C to 25°C prior to plasma/serum preparation.
-Centrifugation should be performed according to manufacturer instructions. - Upon separation plasma/serum samples may be stored in secondary tubes for up to 6 days at 2°C to 8°C or up to 12 weeks at ≤ -18°C. - For long-term storage up to 6 months, temperatures at \leq -60°C are recommended. - Plasma/serum samples are stable for up to four freeze/thaw cycles when frozen at \leq -18°C. - If samples are to be shipped, they should be packaged and labeled in compliance with applicable country and/or international regulations covering the transport of samples and etiologic agents.
+- Whole Blood should be collected in SSTTM Serum Separation Tubes, BD Vacutainer® PPTTM Plasma Preparation Tubes for Molecular Diagnostic Test Methods or in sterile tubes using EDTA as the anticoagulant.
+Follow the sample collection tube manufacturer instructions.
+Refer to Figure 1. - Whole blood collected in SSTTM Serum Separation Tubes, BD Vacutainer® PPTTM Plasma Preparation Tubes for Molecular Diagnostic Test Methods or in sterile tubes using EDTA as the anticoagulant may be stored and/or transported for up to 24 hours at 2°C to 25°C prior to plasma/serum preparation.
+Centrifugation should be performed according to manufacturer instructions. - Upon separation plasma/serum samples may be stored in secondary tubes for up to 6 days at 2°C to 8°C or up to 12 weeks at ≤ -18°C. - For long-term storage up to 6 months, temperatures at $\leq$ -60°C are recommended. - Plasma/serum samples are stable for up to four freeze/thaw cycles when frozen at ≤ -18°C.